laanwj/etna_viv/doc/hardware.md

 Arguments are always padded to 2 32-bit words.
 Number of arguments depends on the opcode, and sometimes on the first word of the command.

-See `cmdstream.xml` for details overview of commands and arguments.
+See `cmdstream.xml` for detailed overview of commands and arguments.
 The most commonly used command is `LOAD_STATE` whose header word has the following format:

     00001FCC CCCCCCCC AAAAAAAA AAAAAAAA  Update state